EPFL-ENAC/it4r-webmap/README.md

-# ENACT IT4R webmap
+# EPFL ENAC IT4R webmap

-A web application template that displays data on a map, based on:
+A web application template that displays data on a map in a mobile-fiendly way, based on:

 * [quasar.dev](https://quasar.dev/)
 * [maplibre.org](https://maplibre.org/)

-## Install the dependencies
+### Install the dependencies

 ```bash
 npm install